20-Plus Spring Vegetables: Nutrition, Benefits, How to Eat, FAQs

 Did you know that peas are a great source of plant-based protein?
 One cup contains almost nine grams of protein, making them a healthy food option.
 Peas are also high in fiber and vitamins A, C and K.

-Peas can be eaten raw or cooked, and are great in salads, soups or as a side dish.
+Peas can be eaten raw or cooked, and they are great in salads, soups or as a side dish.
 You can also blend them to make drips or spreads that pair well with raw vegetables.

 4. Radishes